 1) Increase the Security IQ of Every Employee

 Why does security IQ need to increase?
-More than half of the cyber incidents are caused by insider threats.
+More than half of the security breach incidents are caused by insider threats.
 Most of the incidents that occur internally are accidents.
-It starts with someone opening an infected email attachment or logging into a fraudulent website, etc.
+It starts with someone leaving a door open or the keys getting into the wrong hands.

-While it is virtually impossible to be 100 percent protected from a cyberattack.
+While it is virtually impossible to be 100 percent protected from a security breach.
 We can take proactive measures to prevent attacks from happening.

 The phishing exercises include;

-Training modules developed to raise awareness of the common attack used by cybercriminals.
+Training modules developed to raise awareness of the common attack used by criminals.

 It also offers training programs in multiple languages.
 So, the organizations can mix and match modules to suit their own needs and requirements.

-The training modules cover a wide range of topics including phishing, safe web browsing, physical security, removable media and many more.
+The training modules cover a wide range of topics including, safe web browsing, physical security, removable media, access control, and many more.